Updated July 25, 2023

 Some of the advantages are:

-- By separating bonds with an embedded option from its optionality feature investors can determine whether the investment is worthwhile or not.
+- By separating bonds with an embedded option from its optionality feature, investors can determine whether the investment is worthwhile.

 - OAS provides a more accurate picture of embedded option contracts than just comparing the yield of two bonds.
 It uses advanced models like Monte Carlo analysis in simulation.

-- Reliable as the calculation is similar to that of Z spread calculation.
-The OAS approach recognizes the security’s cash flows along each path, hence incorporate the optionality of cash flows into the analysis.
+- Reliable as the calculation is similar to that of the Z spread calculation.
+The OAS approach recognizes the security’s cash flows along each path, incorporating the optionality of cash flows into the analysis.

 Disadvantages of Option Adjusted Spread